getynge/clean-backups/README.md

 * the files name, sans the format, is exactly 12 digits (a timestamp YYYYMMDDhhmm)
 * the file format is .tar.gz
 * the name represents a timestamp where the hour is _not_ 23
+* the name represents a timestamp that is more than 24 hours in the past

 clean-backups will also delete files where the following is true:
 * the name represents a timestamp that is more than 30 days in the past